cosc-404-2022/lab9/README.md

 ### Initial Steps

 Snowflake can be accessed using any web browser in addition to JDBC ([details](https://docs.snowflake.com/en/user-guide/setup.html)).
-We will start connecting to snowflake using the user interface.
+We will start connecting to Snowflake using the user interface.

-**To connect, you need your account identifier that depends on both your user id and your cloud hosting location. ([Details](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html)).
+**To connect, you need your account identifier that depends on both your user id and your cloud hosting location ([details](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html)).
 This information will be sent to you when you register for an account.**

 If you selected Microsoft Azure Toronto, then your account identifier will be: `userid.canada-central.azure`.